The King of Fighters Neowave

-The King of Fighters Neowave (KOF Neowave, or KOF NW) is a 2D fighting game produced by SNK Playmore and released as a coin-operated arcade game for Sammys Atomiswave hardware in 2004.
-It was the first game SNK Playmore produced for the Atomiswave.
-An offshoot of The King of Fighters series, it is not counted in the main series numbering.
-The game was also made on the PlayStation 2 and Xbox.
-The PS2 version was released only in Japan and the PAL region, the Xbox version was released both in Japan and North America.
-The North American version was released on April 18, 2006.
-In 2020, a Dreamcast homebrew adaptation of the arcade version was also made possible due to the Dreamcast sharing almost identical hardware with its Atomiswave cousin.
+The King of Fighters Neowave (KOF Neowave, or KOF NW) is a 2004 2D fighting game produced by SNK Playmore as their first coin-operated arcade game for Sammy's Atomiswave hardware.
+Home ports of the game were released for PlayStation 2 and Xbox.
+It is a remake of The King of Fighters 2002 with some changes in the roster and stages.
 The character artwork was done by Tomokazu Nakano (of Power Instinct fame).
-In Japan, it was the last game to be released for the Xbox.
+Compared to usual The King of Fighters games, Neowave received a lukewarm critical reception.

 Gameplay

 The game reverts to the 3-character elimination system from KOF '94 to KOF '98, ignoring gameplay features from later games such as the "Striker" system used from KOF '99 through KOF 2001 and tag team system in KOF 2003.
-The PlayStation 2 and XBOX versions of the game's graphics consist of polygonal 3D backgrounds overlaid with 2D character sprites (similar to the 3D stages featured in the console versions of previous games in the series such as the Dreamcast versions of KOF '98 and KOF '99), whereas the Arcade version has 2D backgrounds.
+The PlayStation 2 and Xbox versions of the game's graphics consist of polygonal 3D backgrounds overlaid with 2D character sprites (similar to the 3D stages featured in the console versions of previous games in the series such as the Dreamcast versions of KOF '98 and KOF '99), whereas the Arcade version has 2D backgrounds.

 With the change of hardware from Neo Geo to Atomiswave, the number of buttons is now increased to five.
 In addition to the standard four attack buttons used in the previous games, a fifth button is now added which is used to activate the Heat Mode.
 Heat Mode will cause the character to blink red and increase their offensive strength, with the side effect being that the character's health will begin to drain.
 The player will return to normal after getting hit by the opponent or by pressing Heat Mode button again to deactivate it, and the player must wait until you lose a round to activate it again.
 The player cannot use Heat Mode when the life gauge is low.

 The player can select their own playing style similar to KOF '97 and KOF '98, from three different styles, which affects the techniques available to the player and the length of their Power Gauge.